Chain of Summaries: Summarization Through Iterative Questioning

-Our experiments show that this method of creating information-dense summaries not only shortens the content but also makes the core information more accessible to LLMs.
-It enables higher question-answering performance than using the full source document.
+Notably, we split available questions into training, validation, and test sets, and selected the best-performing summary for each document based on validation performance before evaluating it on the test set.

-Finally, we investigate how much the multi-step CoS summarization method can be reduced to a single step.
-For this, we first fine-tune an encoder-only model to estimate the quality of downstream QA performance (through regression on the main evaluation metric).
-Then we use this encoder-only model as a reward model for reinforcement fine-tuning Qwen2:0.5B-Instruct~\cite{qwen2} and Qwen3:0.6B~\cite{qwen3} via Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmathpushinglimitsmathematical}.
-Our results show that CoS consistently outperforms the strong zero-shot summarization baseline, given the same backbone LLM -- suggesting that CoS improves summaries' QA performance.
-Our reinforcement-finetuned Qwen2:0.5B-Instruct and Qwen3:0.6B models performed slightly worse than the pure CoS approach, indicating that the incremental procedure is beneficial to obtain a high-quality summary with the limitation of potential reward hacking.
-Similarly, CoS outperforms the established specialized summarization baselines, such as BRIO~\cite{liu2022briobringingorderabstractive} and PEGASUS~\cite{zhang2019PEGASUS}, as well as strong zero-shot summaries generated by LLM.
+A key factor of interest is to what extent the training set of questions, that is available for question-answering datasets but not for summarizing arbitrary content on the web, can be replaced by having another language model generating synthetic questions.
+We will show that synthetic questions are on par or almost as good in all cases.